Getting Ready for UBX Integration

 - Click Share to initiate audience sharing with Airship.

 You can use your UBX audience as a trigger in the Automation and Journey composers.
 As UBX shares custom events with your app, your app will trigger sending messages to associated named users, providing a powerful, automated way to stay in touch with your audience.

 In the Setup step in an automation or Trigger step in a journey:

 - Select the Custom Event trigger, and specify the name of your custom event.
 The custom event name is the same as the Audience name in the UBX dashboard.

 - Configure the message that you want to send when Airship receives the corresponding audience of custom events from UBX.

 Sending a Message to your UBX Audience List

 If you deploy your UBX audience as a static list, you can target that list in the Audience step when sending a message.
 The name of your list in Airship is the same as the name of your audience set in UBX under Audiences.

-- Open your project from the Airship dashboard, click Create and select Message.
+- Click Create and select Message.

 - In the Audience step, select the channels you want to send your message to.